 - Strategize about how to use your calculator during the exam.

 Having a crucial idea about how to use and when to use your calculator is a crucial idea you need to strategize.
-Knowing your calculator, its features, and what it has to offer is all you need to keep track of.
+Knowing your calculator, its features, and what it offers is all you need to keep track of.

 - Practice solving questions with your calculator:

-While you are preparing for the test, make sure to practice questions with the help of the calculator.
+While preparing for the test, make sure to practice questions with the help of the calculator.
 This will give you an edge over others during your test.
-Make a point to practice the use of a calculator before you appear for the test.
-If not practiced properly, during the test you will face speed issues during the test.
+Make a point to practice using a calculator before you appear for the test.
+If not practiced properly, you will face speed issues during the test.

 - Use the graph function:

-The use of graph calculators is allowed for the ACT test.
+The use of graph calculators is allowed for the ACT.
 These calculators will help you to easily solve the coordinate geometry and algebra problems that involve finding the x-intercept.
-If you don’t have an idea about using the graphic calculator, you must prefer.
+You must prefer if you need to learn about using the graphic calculator.

 - Back-solve with the help of the calculator.

 Back-solving the equations by replacing the variable using the options available to solve the given equations will help you to find the answers.
-This may save more of your time if you are familiar with the back-solving technique.
+This may save you more time if you are familiar with the back-solving technique.

 - Have a backup calculator

-Having a backup calculator will surely be a savior.
-There are many students that face issues with the calculator during the final examination.
+A backup calculator will surely be a savior; however, many students need help with the calculator during the final examination.

 Impact of your ACT scores on your college admission chances.

 Many of the standard colleges require the tests as a standardized process for admission.
 However, the tests are getting optional, and many students still prefer to appear for tests to gain a more competitive place and get admitted to prestigious universities.
-ACT score has a great impact on a student’s chance to get enrolled into the top colleges of the nation or into a prestigious university.
+ACT score greatly impacts a student’s chance to enroll in the nation’s top colleges or prestigious universities.

-Many schools today have a minimum ACT test score requirement for admission.
+Many schools today have a minimum ACT score requirement for admission.
 On the other hand, some institutes choose average ACT scores and SAT scores for their admission process.
-However, to ensure your entry into your dream college, you need to have a good ACT score.
+However, you must have a good ACT score to ensure your entry into your dream college.

 Many admission officers prefer to compare students with the help of an academic Index (AI).
 It is calculated using the student’s grades, class grades, and test scores.
 Competitive schools usually do not prefer students with low AI.
-Here your ACT score can prove to be quite handy in helping you to grab your position in college.
+Your ACT score is handy in helping you grab your college position.

 That’s all about the ACT calculators.